slowernews/wisdom-tldr/chapters/chapter_appendix.md

 -- Nassim Taleb*

 And on the first day, men created god.
 Religion simplify ideas.

+Against facts there are no arguments.
+Against faith there are no facts.

 > *"I’d rather be in the mountains thinking of God than in church thinking about the mountains."
 -- John Muir*